5r1kanth/GDPFall24-Group05/README.md

     - When the user clicks the link, the file is streamed to the browser for download.
   7. **Handle Errors**
     - Return an error (e.g., 404) if the file doesn’t exist.

+# Creating a File Download Controller

+To set up a file download feature, define a controller method that accepts a filename from the URL, validates it, and retrieves the file.